 Which Building Material is the Most Disruptive to Getting Good Signal

-All cell phone signal operates with a certain frequency: -50 dBm to -120 dBm. -50 dBm is full bars. -120 dBm is basically a dead zone.
-The closer you are to - 50 dBm, the better your signal.
+All cell phone signal operates with -50 dBm to -120 dBm. -50 dBm is full bars. -120 dBm is basically a dead zone.
+The closer you are to -50 dBm, the better your signal.
 The closer to -120 dBm, the worse your signal.

 Let’s say you have -50 dBm signal outside (full bars) but have a building or factory lined with any or all types of metal: steel, aluminum, brass, copper, iron, etc. This means it can potentially subtract an additional -50 dBm once it reaches inside for a signal strength of -100 dBm (1-2 bars).